Do you suffer from debilitating headaches?

 You probably do if you’re reading this.

-At least 13% of migraines are believed to be caused by occipital neuralgia.
+At least 13% of Headache are believed to be caused by occipital neuralgia.
 This is a symptom where the Greater occipital nerve is impinged, with tissue causing pressure on the nerve.
 If untreated, it leads to migraine headaches.

 Although the Greater occipital nerve is the most common nerve involved, other nerves can be involved as well.
 The lesser occipital nerve and dorsal (or least) occipital nerve which are located in the back of the head/scalp.
 Headaches may originate from the forehead or frontal region as well.
 The nerves involved in this area include the supra-orbital and zygomatico-temporal nerves.